SPECIAL OFFER 10% off and free shipping for the month of JULY!

 A simple approach to increasing your home's IQ while ensuring that your home is ready and able to handle your Wi-Fi home automation requirements.
 All to create convenience that's secure peace of mind.

-Using your current home's Wi-Fi, just introduce the new IoT team nowe member SMART Products.
+Using your current home's Wi-Fi, introduce the new IoT nowe team members of SMART Products.

 “Hey Google, turn on the kitchen lights” or “Hey Google, dim the lights to 25%”